[Mt. Chokai-Tobishima Geopark: Tobishima] Tobishima, which prospered during the Edo period due to the Kitamaebune shipping

 - Located in front of the ferry terminal (large vehicles accepted)

-- URL: "Tobishima" operation status
+- URL:"Tobishima" train operation status

-![[Chokaisan and Tobishima Geopark: Yurihonjo Edition] A strata from when Japan was the Eurasian continent can be seen B5C46A18BC0CC0CC0E9AD08084EAA5B](https://jp.neft.asia/wp-content/uploads/2024/04/b5c46a18bc0cc79de0e9ad08084eaa5b-150x150.jpg)
+![[Mount Chokai-Tobishima Geopark: Yurihonjo Edition] See the geological layers from when Japan was part of the Eurasian continent b5c46a18bc0cc79de0e9ad08084eaa5b](https://jp.neft.asia/wp-content/uploads/2024/04/b5c46a18bc0cc79de0e9ad08084eaa5b-150x150.jpg)

-![[Chokaisan and Tobishima Geopark: Nikaho Edition (2)] Coexistence with nature brought about by the wisdom of our ancestors 1 Nikaho Plateau 2000 Nikaho City Cultural Property Protection Division](https://jp.neft.asia/wp-content/uploads/2024/10/28389310d744abdc1b4ca5d863e123e7-150x150.jpg)
+![[Mt.
+Chokai-Tobishima Geopark: Nikaho (2)] Coexistence with nature brought about by the wisdom of our ancestors 1 Nikaho Plateau, 2000, Nikaho City Cultural Properties Protection Division](https://jp.neft.asia/wp-content/uploads/2024/10/28389310d744abdc1b4ca5d863e123e7-150x150.jpg)

-![[Chokaisan and Tobishima Geopark: Nikaho Edition (1)] Kujukushima, which is known alongside Matsushima, was landed in a major earthquake.
-1999 Island Winter 1_Nikaho City Tourism Division](https://jp.neft.asia/wp-content/uploads/2024/10/9832b69b3165ff52241c17ad3f8bf591-150x150.jpg)
+![[Mount Chokai-Tobishima Geopark: Nikaho Edition (1)] Kujukushima, which is considered to be on par with Matsushima but became land due to a major earthquake 1Kujukushima Winter 1_Nikaho City Tourism Division](https://jp.neft.asia/wp-content/uploads/2024/10/9832b69b3165ff52241c17ad3f8bf591-150x150.jpg)

-![The Wooden Toys Museum is making use of the entire abandoned school!
-Access by toy train [Yurihonjo, Akita Prefecture] 02 Chokaisan Wooden Toy Museum](https://jp.neft.asia/wp-content/uploads/2018/11/cce286efc423e9c7e7b7514902aaaac3-150x150.jpg)
+![The Wooden Toy Museum is housed in an abandoned school!
+Access it by toy train [Yurihonjo, Akita Prefecture] 02 Mt.
+Chokai Wooden Toy Museum](https://jp.neft.asia/wp-content/uploads/2018/11/cce286efc423e9c7e7b7514902aaaac3-150x150.jpg)